 What has been the most inspirational moment of your life so far?

 “I think I have had too many to narrow it down to one.
 I find inspiration in all things good, whether it be watching someone be kind to a stranger in a grocery store line or listening to an interview of an athlete that comes back to reach goals after serious injury/surgery.
 There is inspiration all around us if we are open to seeing it.”

 Tell me about your failures…

 “I’ve had many, but the most relevant to what has taught me to have faith is that I went to college twice and neither of the degrees I received did I find a career in.
-It just wasn’t a fit, I would find a job in the field but then it just wasn’t really working.
+It just wasn’t a fit, I would find a job in the field, but then it just wasn’t really working.
 I finally stopped being disappointed and shifted my views to maybe the fact that my educational choices weren’t reflective of what I was meant to do.
-Each failure really is an opportunity to reassess possibilities and abilities and how to better use them.”
+Each failure really is an opportunity to reassess possibilities and abilities and how to use them better.”

 What could be done to accelerate gender equality in the executive ranks?

 “Is that still an issue?
 I think accelerating it would come from hard work and people not assuming their lack of success comes from what sex they are.
 I cannot stand when people play the victim card!
 I have never felt inferior or that I cannot perform to the same standard a man can, so I’ve never seen this as an issue personally.
 I think the race in business is exactly like a physical race, the runner with the most speed and endurance wins.
 And the best athletes don’t focus on the losses; they look forward, they don’t make excuses for themselves or blame their opponent.”

 Can you tell me about a time when you almost gave up, how you felt about that, and what you did instead of giving up?